top of page

 M: ‘Twas more, as we say in Kerry, ‘your man’ - like, d’you know, ‘your man’ - d’you know? (takes snuff - admires new jacket)

-M: D’you like my fine broth of a new jacket – my tailor said – could not but be delighted – said “Sure there’s not much of you there Mr. Moore! – we’ll have to make this cloth work hard to make the man! – (whistles) – charming
+M: Surely you may - c'mere, d’ye like my fine broth of a new jacket - my tailor said - could not but be delighted - said “Sure there’s not much of you there Mr. Moore - we shall have to make this cloth work hard to make the man!" - (whistles) - charming

 B: You should go to my tailor - he does not require payment